What is VoIP?

 The first option for any firm is to handle their telephone calls through office computers.
 You can turn any computer into a VoIP phone through the download of some simple software.
 That software is often referred to as a softphone.

 Every softphone is different, but their appearance is fairly similar.
 They’re often designed with an interface which resembles a traditional phone handset.
 When a user opens the softphone, they’ll see a representation of a keypad and screen.
 They’ll then be able to use the interface just like a phone, usually with the help of a headset and microphone.

 A VoIP phone can be used in the same way as any office phone.
-That includes the ability to use voicemail and other similar features.
+That includes the ability to use voicemail, call recording, caller ID, and other similar features.
 In terms of operation, a VoIP phone works just like any other.
-A user who doesn’t know about the technology behind it, may not realise there’s anything different.
+A user who doesn’t know about the technology behind it may not realise there’s anything different.